-I started at Writers House as starry-eyed intern in 2007 and have been lucky enough to work my way up (to Assistant, to Junior Agent, to Agent) for the last several years.
-I love what I do, and am cultivating a pretty omnivorous list.
-My main focus is children’s books, but I also love some select adult fiction—see below for a more precise breakdown.
+I started at Writers House as starry-eyed intern in 2007 and worked my way up to Senior Agent over several years.
+I LOVE what I do, and cultivate a boundary-pushing, empathy-building, omnivorous list.
+My main focus is children’s books, but I also represent select adult fiction and offbeat nonfiction-—see below for a more precise breakdown.

-I’m also looking for exciting, high-concept, gobble-down-in-one-sitting YA novels that keep me up way past my bedtime, as well as more beautiful, literary works that explore the coming-of-age theme from a truly original angle and beg for multiple re-readings.
-I'm a huge Francesca Lia Block fan, and tend to gravitate toward stories featuring offbeat, alternate-lifestyle protagonists who trailblaze their own weird and wonderful paths through life--I want unforgettable characters who burn, burn, burn like fabulous yellow roman candles exploding like spiders across the stars.
+I’m also looking for exciting, high-concept, gobble-down-in-one-sitting YA novels that keep me up way past my bedtime (I love creepy/horror/suspense, historical, historical fantasy, and creative fantasy in general) as well as beautiful, literary works that explore the coming-of-age theme from a truly original angle and beg for multiple re-readings.
+I'm a huge Francesca Lia Block fan, and tend to gravitate toward stories featuring offbeat, alternate-lifestyle protagonists who trailblaze their own weird and wonderful paths through life--I want unforgettable characters that I'd follow anywhere, who burn, burn, burn like fabulous yellow roman candles exploding like spiders across the stars.

-Regarding contemporary adult fiction, I’m pretty excited about the New Adult category—it’s about time this very real genre was identified.
-In general, I’m interested in reading more about younger adults and this rich, peculiar, “second coming-of-age”, where one is really exploring what it means to be an adult in the 21st century.
-Like my YA interests, I love stories set in the counter-culture, and love light twists of fantasy or magical realism.
+I’m pretty excited about the crossover category.
+In general, I’m interested in reading about younger adults and this rich, peculiar, “second coming-of-age”, where one is really exploring what it means to be an adult in the 21st century.
+I read FANGIRL by Rainbow Rowell this year and absolutely loved it.
+Like my YA interests, I love stories set in the counter-culture, quirky love stories with a stand-out hook, and subtle twists of fantasy or magical realism.

 The one link I have throughout the many genres I'm interested in is humor.
 It doesn't necessarily have to be silly humor—sometimes it's more interesting to find humor in darker settings—but I do love a story can illuminate something about humanity AND make me laugh.
 Life is serious enough.
 Reading should be a joy.